When selecting which products to include within the same Instacart Goal, two main factors should be considered.

 We recommend grouping products that share over 70% of the same keywords.
 Doing so will ensure keyword targeting is tailored towards characteristics specific to the products within each group.

 For example, if your brand sells both cookies and crackers, the keywords that lead to high conversion and sales for cookies, aren't necessarily going to be the same as those for crackers.
-For this reason, you'll want to separate the two product categories into their own goals on Perpetua.
+For this reason, you'll want to separate the two product lines into their own goals on Perpetua.

 Group Similarly-Priced Products